 However, not all house surveys look at the same things.
-A Home Condition Report, for example, might be fine for a newer-build, but you’d need an in-depth Building Survey for something of significant age, unconventional or in bad condition.
+A Home Condition Report, for example, might be fine for a newer build, but you’d need an in-depth Building Survey for something of a significant age, unconventional or in bad condition.

 If you’re thinking of arranging a house survey and need to decide which option to go for, help is at hand!
 We’ve put together some useful information comparing your choices and, if you still need expert help deciding, our friendly team will be happy to offer advice.

 A house survey is a property inspection to see if there are any current or future problems you need to be aware of.
 It might alert you to damp, old wiring, structural problems, or all manner of other issues you’d rather know about before it’s too late.